elaverdiere1/Iaido-pose-classifier/README.md

 image from https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5

+The poses folder is the main folder for the final product.
+The data collection is used to record the data and the data load folder has the code to put the collected data into model to train and get an output that is loaded into the poses folder.

 Video was recorded of 8 different poses, the video ran for 20 seconds on each pose and data was take over the course of that time.
 The data was saved out and then used in the ml5 neural network for classification

 The code was run in the local browser by putting this in the terminal when in the poses folder